 Ok folks.
 I’ve been avoiding this topic for a long time, for obvious reasons, but it’s time to get down to business about doing business.
 We need to talk about how to poop in the woods.

 - It’s a major mental block (and potentially another uncomfortable type of block, if you catch my drift) for a lot of new campers.
 “I really want to enjoy the beauty and peacefulness of nature,” many people think to themselves, “but going number 2 outdoors is just one step too far!”
-They either hold it or avoid camping at all.
+They either hold it or avoid camping altogether.

 If you’re a hiker, bikepacker, camper, or any other kind of outdoor enthusiast, sooner or later you’ll find yourself immersed in nature when nature calls.
 Judging by the popularity of the little post I wrote about how to pee outdoors, this kind of thing weighs heavily on many minds.